A celebration of curiosity and the outdoors, in Weston, Connecticut.

 Alistair manning the smoker.

-Black Shack is led by Meghan Byrnes-Borderan and (sometimes begrudgingly!)
-Olivier Borderan, along with their two sons, Alistair (13) and Zylo (9).
-In 2021, they left city life behind and moved from their tiny Upper East Side apartment to start a new chapter on about 3 acres of land in the Weston woods.
-Their deep-rooted love for nature and their children's boundless curiosity fuels their exploration of the endless possibilities within their backyard.
+Black Shack is a family-run project by Meghan Byrnes-Borderan and Olivier Borderan, along with their two sons, Alistair (13) and Zylo (9).
+In 2021, they traded a tiny Upper East Side apartment for about 3 acres in the Weston woods.
+Their love of nature and their children’s curiosity drive everything they’re building in their backyard.